Agahan14/cinematica/README.md

 # cinematica

-This project was designed for online booking and buying .
+This project was designed for online booking and buying tickets for cinema.

 ## Getting Started